FAQ

 SDKs and APIs

-How does bucketing within the Statsig SDKs work?
+How does bucketing in the Statsig SDKs work?

 Is it possible to add a layer to a running experiment?